thanasisn/SDR_enhancement_LAP/article/article_doc.md

 where the CE and ECE events are clearly grouped above the threshold of irradiance (Figure).

-![Figure 2.2: Example of CE identification for 2019-07-11.
+![Figure 2.2: Example of CE identification in Thessaloniki for 2019-07-11.
 The green line with blue symbols depicts the measured GHI in one minute steps.
 The red line shows the modelled threshold E for the detection of CE events, which are denoted with red circles.
-The black curve represents the TSI at the top of the atmosphere, adjusted for the actual Sun-Earth distance and multiplied by the cosine of the cosine of SZA.](media/rId30.png){width="5.833333333333333in" height="3.8333333333333335in"}
+The black curve represents the TSI at the top of the atmosphere, adjusted for the actual Sun-Earth distance and multiplied by the cosine of SZA.](media/rId30.png){width="5.833333333333333in" height="3.8333333333333335in"}

-Figure 2.2: Example of CE identification for 2019-07-11.
+Figure 2.2: Example of CE identification in Thessaloniki for 2019-07-11.
 The green line with blue symbols depicts the measured GHI in one minute steps.
 The red line shows the modelled threshold $E$ for the detection of CE events, which are denoted with red circles.
-The black curve represents the TSI at the top of the atmosphere, adjusted for the actual Sun-Earth distance and multiplied by the cosine of the cosine of SZA.
+The black curve represents the TSI at the top of the atmosphere, adjusted for the actual Sun-Earth distance and multiplied by the cosine of SZA.

-![Figure 2.3: Example scatter plot of the measured GHI and the reference clear sky irradiance for the year 2005.
+![Figure 2.3: Example scatter plot of the measured GHI and the reference clear sky irradiance in Thessaloniki for the year 2005.
 The over-irradiance for CE and ECE events is color coded, while the remaining data points are shown in black.](media/rId34.png){width="5.833333333333333in" height="3.6280479002624673in"}

-Figure 2.3: Example scatter plot of the measured GHI and the reference clear sky irradiance for the year 2005.
+Figure 2.3: Example scatter plot of the measured GHI and the reference clear sky irradiance in Thessaloniki for the year 2005.
 The over-irradiance for CE and ECE events is color coded, while the remaining data points are shown in black.

 # 3 Results